 The State Mock Trial Coordinator assigns each article a random number.
 The numbered articles are evaluated and scored anonymously by a judging team.
-Judges consist of attorneys, teachers, newspaper writers and editors, etc. with as many as 10+ judges.
+Judges consist of attorneys, teachers, newspaper writers and editors, etc.

 Articles are judged on the following criteria: accuracy, clarity, objectivity, and style.
 Each component is worth up to five points.
-Penalties for grammar and spelling are deducted from the total score but may not exceed a penalty greater than ten points.
+Penalties for grammar and spelling are deducted from the total score but may not exceed a penalty greater than 10 points.